-There has never been a time where your online marketing and presence means more than it does now.
+There has never been a time when your online marketing efforts and presence mean more than they do now.
 89% of buyers search for homes online.
-That’s how important it is to have a solid and consistent presence at every turn.
+It’s so important to have a solid and consistent presence at every turn.

-Your personal website, your email and your social media all play such a big role, looking outdated in any of them will put you behind.
-A lot more goes into than you might think.
-It’s more than just your picture, posts and your emails.
-Each interaction, post or ad is a chance to build your personal brand.
-Don’t take any of them for granted.
+Your personal website, as well as your email and social media presence, play such a crucial role, that appearing out of touch on any one of them could hurt your reputation.
+A lot more goes into online marketing than you might think.
+It’s more than just updating your pictures, posts and emails.
+Each interaction, post, or ad is a chance to build your personal brand.
+Don’t take any of these opportunities for granted.

 83% of buyers trust brands or companies that offer them resources and useful information.

-This means offering them tips, whether it’s through an email campaign or your personal website with a blog, it is the best way to build trust.
+Offering tips, either through an email campaign or personal blog, is a great way to build trust.

 What is your brand right now?
 What recognition does your name have in the real estate industry?

-Are you tired of attracting the wrong people to view your listing?
+Are you tired of attracting the wrong people to your listings?

 Targeted marketing is the best solution for only drawing attention to serious buyers.

-It lets you market to people that have the right income, that have the correct jobs, that live in the area that you find most of your buyers from.
-You’re not just marketing to just everybody and people that aren’t qualified to purchase the home that you’re listing.
+It lets you market to people that have the right income, have the kinds of jobs, and who live in the area where you find most of your buyers.
+You’re not marketing to just anybody and keeping at bay people who aren’t qualified to purchase the home you’re listing.